mtakeshi1/mazechallenge/README.md

 ## Welcome to this code challenge !

 ### What is expected ?
-Write code and send it to me or leave a pullrequest
+Write code to find you way through a maze, while only getting feedback through a 13x13 line of sight array Send it to me or leave a pullrequest

 Basicly you start by:
 - implementing: ChallengeImpl.java (current code will only run to see something moving on the screen)